Document Type

 Article abstract:

 Wild foods, from forests and common lands, can contribute to food and nutrition security.
-Previous studies have established correlations between forests and dietary diversity.
-We use matching, a rigorous, quasi-experimental method, and monthly-interval data to assess the contribution of wild foods to women’s diets.
-We collected 24-hour recall data from 570 households monthly from November 2016 to November 2017 in two districts in East India.
-We found that wild foods contributed positively to diets, especially in June and July when consumption of wild foods was highest.
-Women who consumed wild foods had higher average dietary diversity scores (12 and 15% higher in June and July, respectively) and were more likely to consume nutrient-dense, dark green leafy vegetables, than women who did not eat wild foods.
-Our results show that access to wild foods is critical to addressing undernutrition in rural India.
+Most previous studies have established correlations between wild food consumption and children’s dietary diversity in Africa, but other groups and geographic contexts remain understudied.
+Here, a rigorous quasi-experimental method was combined with monthly-interval data to assess the contribution of wild foods to women’s diets.
+We collected 24-hour diet recall data monthly, from November 2016 to November 2017, from 570 households in East India.
+We found that wild foods contributed positively to diets, especially in June and July (when consumption of wild foods was highest).
+Women who consumed wild foods had higher average dietary diversity scores (13% and 9% higher in June and July, respectively) and were more likely to consume nutrient-dense, dark green leafy vegetables than those who did not.
+Our results underscore the importance of policies that increase knowledge of wild foods and protect people's rights to access forests and other common lands for improved nutrition.

 File info: